manuel-reyes-ml/manuel-reyes-ml/README.md

 **Building in public:** I share my code, struggles, and solutions.
 Every commit shows learning, not just completion.

-**Long-term thinking:** 37 months to go from bookkeeper to Senior LLM Engineer building AI trading systems.
+**Long-term thinking:** 37 months to go from Financial Services Professional to Senior LLM Engineer building AI trading systems.
 One day at a time.

 ---